Before my entry into the media Industry

 Admission is free (parking is also free).
 To participate in The Taste you buy sleeves of tickets for $1.00 each to be exchanged for food and drinks from the vendors.

 And the OMV Merchants offer money-saving specials as well!
+Here’s a PSA: Be sure to support these Connecticut based small businesses.

 New Haven Music on the Green (New Haven County)